 “What was that?”
 Phil asked.

 “Is that coming from you?”
-Phil was up on his elbow looking towards my direction.
+Phil was on his elbow, looking towards my direction.

 “Hmm?
 No. I think it was probably from outside.”
-Dang it.
+Dang, it.
 I had to lie again.
-Today i’m becoming a habitual liar and I’m not liking this at all.
+Today I’m becoming a habitual liar, and I do not like this at all.
 I know what happens, when one lies, it gets pretty bad when people find out.

 “Are you sure?
 It sounded like metal breaking.”